Today we’re looking at VINEGAR, and all the different science experiments you can do with it!

-We’ve used vinegar in some of our science experiments before: with Jello powder and baking soda for colourful and scented bubbles, with glitter and baking soda for sparkly eruptions, and with colour changing bath tablets for a colour mixing activity.
+We’ve used vinegar in some of our science experiments before: with Jello powder and baking soda for colorful and scented bubbles, with glitter and baking soda for sparkly eruptions, and with color changing bath tablets for a color mixing activity.
 We also very recently made a classic play dough volcano!!

 Here are two of the videos we made of these science experiments in action: